hashicorp/go-getter/README.md

 In case a different hashing algorithm is in the filename of checksum_url it is recommended to explicitly set hashing algorithm instead; the outcome would be undetermined otherwise.
+Once go-getter is done with the file; it is deleted.

 The checksum query parameter is never sent to the backend protocol implementation.
 It is used at a higher level by go-getter itself.